 There are two main forms of loan for owner-builders.
 The first is a standard construction loan.
-This is likely a good option if it involves not having to put a large amount down.
-This is especially true if you already have an existing home and consequently have not got a large amount of disposable cash for a down payment.
+This is likely a good option if it involves not having to put a large deposit down.
+This is especially true if you already have an existing home and consequently have not got a large amount of disposable cash for a deposit.
 Naturally you can continue to reside in your current house whilst your project is underway and will have more cash when you sell the current property.

-A negative consequence is that you will have the cost of closings and associated fees on this loan and then on a permanent mortgage once the building is complete (assuming you need one of course).The second type of loan is effectively a hybrid, in that it includes an initial construction loan which automatically converts to a permanent loan once construction is complete.
+A negative consequence is that you will have the legal costs and associated fees on this loan and then on a permanent mortgage once the building is complete (assuming you need one of course).The second type of loan is effectively a hybrid, in that it includes an initial construction loan which automatically converts to a permanent loan once construction is complete.
 An obvious positive effect of this is only have the cost of closings and related fees for one property.
 Within the construction of the property, interest payments are only paid on the amount that remains on the loan.
 Once the construction is complete, it becomes a typical loan just like one that would be enjoyed on any other house.

 If you already have land and know that you can erect a metal building home, then you may be able to afford to pay as you go and have your home paid for when you move in.
 Much of the construction of metal building homes can be done by those skilled in the use of small tools, who have no fear of ladders.

-The framework bolts together, is lightweight and a motivated crew can assemble a small home, in a weekend.
+The framework bolts together, is lightweight and a motivated team can assemble a small home, in a weekend.
 Finishing it to make it a home, requires a little more time and if you are doing it yourself, could require months, unless you are skilled and have help because it takes more than the frame and exterior of metal frame buildings, to make them into homes.